Royal Slope AVA

-Royal Slope is an American Viticultural Area (AVA) located within Adams and Grant Counties in central Washington state.
-Royal Slope is the state's 15th appellation recognized by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury on October 2, 2020, after reviewing the petition submitted by Alan Busacca, a licensed geologist and founder of Vinitas Vineyard Consultants, LLC, on behalf of the Royal Slope Wine Grower's Association, proposing the viticultural area named “Royal Slope.”
+Royal Slope is an American Viticultural Area (AVA) located within the Columbia Valley landform across Adams and Grant Counties in central Washington state.
+It was established as the nation's 250^{th}, the state's fifteenth and Columbia Valley's twelfth appellation on September 2, 2020 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Alan Busacca, licensed geologist and founder of Vinitas Vineyard Consultants, LLC, on behalf of the Royal Slope Wine Grower's Association, proposing the viticultural area named "Royal Slope."."

 The AVA lies between the Quincy Basin and Saddle Mountains surrounding the town of Royal City encompassing 156389 acre entirely within the vast Columbia Valley AVA.
-There are currently 13 producing commercial vineyards cultivating approximately 14100 acre with only one winery.
+There are currently 13 producing commercial vineyards cultivating approximately 1900 acre with only one winery.
 According to the petition, the distinguishing features of the Royal Slope AVA are its climate, topography, geology, and soils.

 History

-According to local lore, the name originated when two Scotsmen climbed the Saddle Mountains in the 1880s and observed the view to the north of the south-sloped topography and exclaimed, “Now that’s a Royal Slope!”
-Historically, the name “Royal Slope” is printed on USGS topographic maps of various scales since the 1950s to mark the general area.
+According to local lore, the name originated when two Scotsmen climbed the Saddle Mountains in the 1880s and observed the view to the north of the south-sloped topography and exclaimed, "Now that's a Royal Slope!"
+Historically, the name "Royal Slope" is printed on USGS topographic maps of various scales since the 1950s to mark the general area.
 The name has been in common usage for more than 50 years to describe the rich agricultural district of tree fruit orchards, row and field crops and since the 1980s, viticulture.

 Terroir

 Topography

-The topography of the Royal Slope AVA is characterized by the gentle, south-facing slopes of an east–west trending 30 mi range of hills called the Frenchman Hills.
+The topography of Royal Slope is characterized by the gentle, south-facing slopes of an east–west trending 30 mi range of hills called the Frenchman Hills.
 Slope angles are generally less than 15 percent, with very few slopes having angles of less than 3 percent.
 The slopes are gentle enough for agricultural purposes and are not as freeze-prone as flatter terrains such as valley floors.
 To the north of the AVA, the Frenchman Hills fall away to the Quincy Basin, which is a large, flat-floored valley.
 To the northeast are sand dunes and "pothole" ponds between the dune crests.
 To the east and south of the AVA is the Crab Creek Coulee gouged out by Missoula Floods, and on the west, the bedrock cliffs fall away steeply to the Columbia River, which has lower elevations and steeper, rockier terrain than the AVA.

 About 90% of Royal Slope's area consists of gently to somewhat steeply south-facing slopes.
 These southern slopes represent the best aspect for wine grapes in the Pacific Northwest due to the northerly latitude.